Khesari Lal Yadav: Cinematic persona and audience reception

 His on-screen persona often aligns with a particular Bhojpuri hero standard.
 An ethnographic study by Rosemary Grennan examining the watching habits of working-class in Old Delhi defined his character in the 2018 film Sangharsh as charming but lacking in responsibility, with the classic star look of a half-open shirt, tight trousers, golden chain and a handlebar moustache.
 The study notes that his pictures often follow a predictable masala spice mix or thali format, blending heroism, love, and violence.
 This structure facilitates an interrupted viewing pattern for daily wage labourers, who can leave the cinema for work and return without losing the narrative thread.
 The same study also documented a specific case of audience reception, observing that during the screening, the male viewers were unimpressed by the female lead's advances but met Yadav's character's rebuttal to her with many cries of approval, indicating how his depiction of masculinity resonates with that demographic.

-Feminist analysis and representation of women

-Khesari's work, mainly his music videos, has been the subject of a 2025 academic analysis regarding its portrayal of women and gender dynamics.
-The study examined a some of his selected songs through the lens of feminist media theory, including Laura Mulvey's male gaze theory and Fredrickson and Roberts's objectification theory and found that Yadav's music videos consistently construct and glorify hypermasculinity, depicting men as dominant figures while systematically objectifying women.

-The analysis mentions several recurring patterns of visual objectification and the reinforcement of hypermasculinity in Yadav's music videos.
-In songs like लहंगा लखनऊआ (LEHENGA LUCKNUWA) and Pagal Banibe, this is done using camera shots that focus on the female lead's body, reducing her to a visual spectacle, in contrast to the often fully clothed male lead.
-Settings and choreography are also used to reinforce male control, such as the orchestra party with armed men in Pagal Banibe or the act of throwing currency notes at the female performer in Nathuniya, which is interpreted as symbolising an imbalance of agency and the commercialisation of female presence.
-While not all videos rely on overt objectification, the study highlights that even songs that are focused on a narrative like मिलते मरद हमके भूल गईलू (Milate Marad Hamke Bhul Gailu) subtly reinforces patriarchal expectations by positioning the female in a traditional role of appeasing male dissatisfaction.

 Politics

 In October 2025, Yadav was declared as the Rashtriya Janata Dal candidate from Chapra, Bihar Assembly constituency for the 2025 Bihar Legislative Assembly election.
 He lost to Chhoti Kumari of Bharatiya Janata Party by over 7,600 votes.
+After which he suggested that he might step away from politics.